The Best Time and Attendance Systems of 2020

 Gone are the days of employees needing to punch a traditional timeclock or fill out a paper timesheet with their hours worked each day.
 Like many other HR functions, the process of recording how long employees work each day has gone digital.
 Today's time and attendance systems give businesses everything they need to track and manage all aspects of their employees' time.
 These systems can log when employees start and end their day, show them their weekly schedules, and provide a portal to manage time-off requests.

-Time and attendance systems provide all of the tools needed to keep track of when your employees come and go, how many hours they work, their schedules and their time off requests.
-With so many options to choose from in 2019, we researched more than 80 of the top time and attendance systems to find the ones we think are best.
-Our top recommendations are below, but if you want to take a step back and learn more about this type of software, visit our guide to choosing a time and attendance system.
+Since there is such a wide range of timekeeping systems and time and attendance software on the market in 2020, we researched more than 80 of the top time and attendance systems to determine the ones we think are best.
+Our recommendations of the best time and attendance systems are below, but if you want to learn more about this type of software, visit our guide to choosing a time and attendance system.